Isaaq Sultanate: Origins

-Somali genealogical tradition places the origin of the Isaaq tribe in the 12th or 13th century with the arrival of Sheikh Ishaaq Bin Ahmed (Sheikh Ishaaq) was one of the scholars who crossed the sea from Arabia to the Horn of Africa.
+Somali genealogical tradition places the origin of the Isaaq tribe in the 12th or 13th century with the arrival of Sheikh Ishaaq Bin Ahmed (Sheikh Ishaaq), who was one of the scholars who crossed the sea from Arabia to the Horn of Africa.
 Sheikh Ishaaq settled in the coastal town of Maydh in modern-day northeastern Somaliland.
 Hence, Sheikh Ishaaq married two local women in Somaliland that left him eight sons.

 By the 1300s the Isaaq clans united to defend their inhabited territories and resources during clan conflicts against migrating clans, and by the 1600s, after the fall of the Adal Sultanate, the Somali lands split into numerous clan states, among them the Isaaq.

 The earliest documented traditional leader of the Isaaq clan mentioned in Somali historical literature appears in Futuh al-Habasha (The Conquest of Abyssinia) by the historian Shihab al-Din Ahmad al-Jizani.
 The book records two Garaads from the Habar Magaadle sub-clan who played significant roles during the wars of Imam Ahmad ibn Ibrahim al-Ghazi (Ahmed Gurey), Ahmad Gerri Xuseen and Garaad Daawad (or Dawit).
 The first Garaad participated in the early stages of the jihad, while the second Garaad was involved in the later battles.

 I. M. Lewis states:The Marrehan and the Habr Magadle [Magādi] also play a very prominent role (...)
 The text refers to two Ahmads's with the nickname 'Left-handed'.
 One is regularly presented as 'Ahmad Guray, the Somali' (...) identified as Ahmad Guray Xuseyn, chief of the Habr Magadle.According to oral tradition, prior to the Guled Dynasty the Isaaq clan-family were ruled by a dynasty of the Tolje'lo branch starting from, descendants of Ahmed nicknamed Tol Je'lo, the eldest son of Sheikh Ishaaq.
 There were eight Tolje'lo rulers in total who ruled for centuries starting from the 13th century.
 The last Tolje'lo ruler Boqor Harun (Boqor Haaruun), nicknamed Dhuh Barar (Dhuux Baraar) was overthrown by a coalition of Isaaq clans.
 The once strong Tolje'lo clan were scattered and took refuge amongst the Habr Awal with whom they still mostly live.
 However, the names and lineages of the rulers before Dhuh remain uncertain, and it is unknown whether they all belonged to the same Tol Je'lo lineage.

 It is likely that the Isaaq leadership structure evolved over time, shifting from the title of Garaad to Boqor (King) before eventually adopting the title of Sultan, particularly among the Tol Je'lo lineage, reflecting broader changes in Somali governance, influenced by historical, political, and external factors.